wayneworkman/ssh-pki-setup/README.md

 - The alias field is what will be used to define aliases for the remote systems.
 To use an alias at CLI, simply type `ssh` followed by a space and then the alias and hit enter.
-If ssh pki access is setup for that remote system, you'll fall into it's CLI as root.
+If ssh pki access is setup for that remote system, you'll fall into it's CLI.

 - The account field is the account to be used for setitng up the ssh pki access.
-This account must be able to become root via the command `sudo -i`.
+This account must be able to become root via the command `sudo -i` on the remote system.

 - The address field may be an IP address or a hostname, or a FQDN.

 - The port defines what port ssh and scp should use when trying to communicate to the remote system.
+The default ssh port is 22, and a port must be defined for each entry inside of hosts.csv

 - The optionalPass field is optional, you may place a password in this field or not.
-If one is present, the program will use this to attempt to authenticate with.
+If one is present, the program will use this to attempt authentication with.
 If it is left blank, you will be prompted to supply the password for the remote system.
 The choice is up to you.
 If you do define a password in the hosts.csv file, after runninng this program, it's wise to delete the hosts.csv file, or hide it away with `500`